-The shockwave accelerates absorption of the orbital dust clouds by disturbing them
+The shockwave accelerates absorption of the orbital dust clouds by disturbing them nearby galaxy stars.

-So when two galaxy stars collide, it causes a shockwave that sweeps through nearby space disturbing the orbital dust clouds of all the other nearby galaxy stars.
 This greatly accelerates reabsorption of the material that blankets the energy of the star and keeping it contained.
 So with more of this suddenly reabsorbed, there is a sudden brightening of the effects of all the nearby galaxy stars.
 Essentially energy emissions rise while the size of space remains the same.
 Thus gravity increases in force.